-- Students will achieve competency in their knowledge of all basic areas of the field, including social psychology, psychobiology, learning/cognition and statistics/research.
+- Students will achieve competency in their knowledge of basic areas of psychology, in general.

-- Students will have learned all the basic principles, theories and findings of the field of social psychology, including social thought and cognition, group processes, and personality and individual differences.
+- Students will learn all the basic principles, theories and findings of the field of social psychology.

-- Students will have the intellectual skills required to generate theories, do research, communicate ideas and information to others, evaluate conclusions statistically, locate the information needed for these intellectual pursuits and prepare scientific reports.
+- Students will demonstrate mastery of the intellectual skills required to generate theories, do research, communicate ideas and information to others, evaluate conclusions statistically, locate the information needed for these intellectual pursuits and prepare scientific reports.

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs

 The VCU Graduate Bulletin website documents the official admission and academic rules and regulations that govern graduate education for all graduate programs at the university.
 These policies are established by the graduate faculty of the university through their elected representatives to the University Graduate Council.